Current Restrictions / Closures

 Location: 1/2 mile North of Highway 15 on Range Road 184

-*closed to all traffic – bridge structure belongs to the Village of Chipman
+*Due to collapse, closed indefinitely – bridge structure belongs to the Village of Chipman

 Private Snow Removal